Mark Dion (artist): New England Digs (2001)

 In 2001, assisted by students at Brown University and the Rhode Island School of Design, Dion conducted excavations in a garbage heap on the edge of Seekonk River, a burned-down 19th century waterfront site along the Narragansett Bay, in New Bedford, and a dump alongside the edge of a cemetery in Brockton, Massachusetts.
 The group along with Dion unearthed and collected a plethora of items and contemporary artifacts, all of which were cleaned, categorized and complied into an exhibition named the New England Digs.

 The material culture unearthed in New England Digs yielded three unique yet related assemblages, pointing to regional legacies of economic vitality—New Bedford was once a major whaling hub, Providence was a booming trade center and producer of jewelry, and Brockton was the shoe capital of the world—as well as their decline.
-But in Dion's quintessential style, historically significant finds are democratically mingled with refuse and it all looks stunning.
-“There is a long history of using trash in modern art”, Dion has stated, “but here objects are allowed to exist as what they are or were, without metaphor, noninterpretive, not even archaeological.
+But in Dion's style, historically significant finds are democratically mingled with refuse.
+"There is a long history of using trash in modern art", Dion has stated, "but here objects are allowed to exist as what they are or were, without metaphor, noninterpretive, not even archaeological".